Running Rake Commands on Heroku

 Current version: 20081118092504

-You can pass rake arguments, run multiple tasks, and pass environment variables just as you would locally.
+You can pass Rake arguments, run multiple tasks, and pass environment variables just as you would locally.
 For instance, to migrate the database to a specific version with verbose backtraces:

-$ heroku rake --trace db:migrate VERSION=20081118092504
+$ heroku run rake --trace db:migrate VERSION=20081118092504

-After running a migration you’ll want to restart your app with heroku restart to reload the schema and pickup any schema changes.
+After running a migration you’ll want to restart your app with heroku restart

 Limitations